GerHobbelt/owemdjee/README.md

 - [libbloom](./libbloom)
 - [libcmime](../libcmime) -- MIME extract/insert/encode/decode: use for MHTML support
 - [libconfig](../libconfig) -- generic config (file) reader/writer
+- [libcpr](../libcpr) -- wrapper library for cURL.
+C++ Requests is a simple wrapper around [libcurl](http://curl.haxx.se/libcurl) inspired by the excellent [Python Requests](https://github.com/kennethreitz/requests) project.
+Despite its name, libcurl's easy interface is anything but, and making mistakes misusing it is a common source of error and frustration.
+Using the more expressive language facilities of C++11, this library captures the essence of making network calls into a few concise idioms.
 - [libcpuid](./libcpuid) -- CPU & hardware info
 - [libCZMQ](../libCZMQ)
 - [libexpat](./libexpat) -- XML read/write
 - [libfolia](./libfolia) -- working with the Format for Linguistic Annotation (FoLiA).
 Provides a high-level API to read, manipulate, and create FoLiA documents.
+- [libgd](../libgd) -- GD is a library for the dynamic creation of images by programmers.
+GD has support for: WebP, JPEG, PNG, AVIF, HEIF, TIFF, BMP, GIF, TGA, WBMP, XPM.
 - [libgif](./libgif)
 - [libidn2](./libidn2)
 - [libjpeg-turbo](./libjpeg-turbo)